Invention-Technology/Flutter-Wings/README.md

   @override
   void onInit() async {
-    model = HomeModel(); // the model that coresponsidng to this feature
+    model = HomeModel(); // the model that corresponding to this feature

     request = WingsRequest(url: WingsURL.home, shouldCache: true); // request data using REST API with the option caching the response